radutopor/ViewModelFactory/README.md

 }
 ```

-- `@ViewModelFactory`: Annotate either the `ViewModel` class or the specific constructor to be used by the factory
+- `@ViewModelFactory` - Annotate either the `ViewModel` class or the specific constructor to be used by the factory
-- `@Provided`: Annotate all constructor arguments that can be provided by the dependency graph of the dependency injection library
+- `@Provided` - Annotate all constructor arguments that can be provided by the graph of the dependency injection library
 - The rest of the variable constructor arguments will be taken by the factory in the `create()` method
 - You can inject the generated factory in your `Activity` or `Fragment` and use it to effortlessly construct dependency-satisfied and parametrised `ViewModel`s